Venkateshtammina/task-tracker/README.md

 ## Environment Variables

-Create a `.env` file in your backend directory and add the following variables:
+In `.env` file in your backend directory and add the following variables:

 ```env
 PORT=5000